tytydraco/yessleep/out/Equinox.md

 "What's Mommy's name?"

 Nellie's never left my side, no matter what.
-I always took her with me to every house, every school, every field trip we weren’t allowed to bring our dolls -- I brought Nellie.
-The numbers of fights I got into with all those other girls who tried to take her away from me...
+I always took her with me everywhere I went.
+Every house, every school, every field trip we weren’t allowed to bring our dolls -- I brought Nellie.
+The number of fights I got into with all those other girls who tried to take her away from me...
 It's actually the reason I carry a knife now.

 It's surprisingly easy to not give a shit about others, even guardians, telling you you're too old for that kinda thing.
 When you've lived a life like mine, you grow to learn that what others call "superstition," you call reason.